Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge theory of simplicial varieties

 Note that each $D_{[i]}$ is smooth and there is a canonical morphism of simplicial varieties $a:D_{[\bullet]} \to D$ induced by the inclusions.
 This is called the simplicial (or Mayer-Vietoris) resolution of the normal crossing variety $D$. \end{example}

-The notion of the constant simplicial space introduced in Example \ref{ex:const simplicial} allows us to do the sheaf theory on a simplicial space.
-Any sheaf $F$ on the constant simplical space $S_\bullet$ induces the co-simplicial sheaf $\{F^n\}$ on $S$ with the face maps $\delta_i:F^n \to F^{n+1}$.
+The constant simplicial space, introduced in Example \ref{ex:const simplicial}, allows us to do sheaf theory on a simplicial space.
+Any sheaf $F$ on the constant simplicial space $S_\bullet$ induces the co-simplicial sheaf $\{F^n\}$ on $S$ with the face maps $\delta_i:F^n \to F^{n+1}$.
 In particular, if $F$ is abelian, then the co-simplicial sheaf $\{F^n\}$ becomes the complex whose differential is $d=\sum_i (-1)^i\delta_i:F^n \to F^{n+1}$.
 Similarly, the complex of abelian sheaves $\{K_{[q]}^p\}$ on $S_\bullet$ induces the bicomplex $K^{p,q}$ where $q$ is the co-simplicial degree.
 One can consider the associated simple complex $sK$